Tyrizzy/750Final/README.md

 - Quadtree Collision Detection - I created my own QuadTree class that handled all the logic to create the bounds, keep track of the level, nodes, and to find all of the objects in the scene that has my created BoundingBox script.
 This script mimics unity's 2D Box colliders using the sprite renderer to obtain the objects corners and draw them.
 For the actual detection of the collisions my CollsioionDetectionQuadTree2D script handles that; It constantly checks for the active Objects with my BoundingBox on them then if the two objects touch im using SAT to detect if the objects touched/overlap and if they do they will destroy the object, in my case only if the objects tag is "Player".
 If its not a player it will calculate the mtv and separate the objects.

 - Anti-Cheat Detection & Code Structure - As for the anti-cheat i used the website that Prof. Niko gave us.
-The algorithm i choose 2.4.
+The algorithm I chose is 2.4.
 Patch ntdll!DbgUiRemoteBreakin() because it checks the ntdll!DbgUiRemoteBreakin() which is always called in tandem with kernel32!DebugActiveProcess().
-In doing so when the code detects this it will immediately close the game or even inside of unitys editor.
+In doing so when the code detects this it will immediately close the game or even inside of unity’s editor.
 I also changed the stripping level to high and the scripting backend to IL2CPP to give it some more security.

 - UI/UX - For the UI of the game I used my friend Tessla's UI system because it handles really well and fits what i needed it for.
 I then added my own canvas prefabs and design to it.
 I also had to create a system that allows you to use your controller to navigate the menus but actually changing the EventSystems first selected menu item.